Nature Conservancy of Canada

-The Nature Conservancy of Canada (NCC) is a private, non-profit, charitable nature conservation and restoration organization based in Canada.
-Since its founding in 1962, the organization and its partners have protected 15000000 ha of land and water across Canada, which includes the natural habitat of more than a quarter of the country’s endangered species.
-With offices in each province, NCC works at a local level with stakeholders and partners to secure parcels of land.
+The Nature Conservancy of Canada (NCC) is a private, non-profit, charitable nature conservation and restoration organisation based in Canada.
+Since its founding in 1962, the organisation and its partners have protected 15000000 ha of land and water across Canada, which includes the natural habitat of more than a quarter of the country’s endangered species.
+With offices in each province, NCC works at a local level with interested parties and partners to secure parcels of land.

 Major milestones and campaigns

 NCC’s first conservation project was the Cavan Swamp and Bog (now the Cavan Swamp Wildlife Area) west of Peterborough, Ontario, in 1968.
-The 1,340-hectare site provides habitat for a variety of species, including 22 types of orchids.
+The 1,340-hectare site provides habitat for a variety of species, including 22 species of orchids.
 The organization’s first project outside Ontario was Sight Point on Cape Breton Island, Nova Scotia, in 1971.

 The organization has now conserved more than 1,000 properties from coast to coast to coast, including the 5,300-hectare Old Man on His Back Prairie and Heritage Conservation Area in Saskatchewan, the 11,000-hectare Waterton Park Front in Alberta, and the 55,000-hectare Darkwoods Conservation Area in British Columbia, the largest single private conservation project in Canadian history.
 The Darkwoods Forest Carbon Project is NCC’s third-party certified carbon credit program.

 NCC has spearheaded several campaigns to raise awareness and funding for evidence-based nature conservation.
 The Natural Areas Conservation Program (NACP), launched in 2007, was a public-private partnership between the Government of Canada and NCC, along with program partners Ducks Unlimited Canada and Canada’s land trusts.
-Administered by NCC, the program allowed partners to match federal investment at a two-to-one with contributions from foundations, corporations, individuals and other levels of government.
+Administered by NCC, the program allowed partners to match federal investment at a two-to-one ratio with contributions from foundations, corporations, individuals and other levels of government.
 In 2019, the NACP was succeeded by the Natural Heritage Conservation Program (NHCP), a four-year partnership with a $100 million commitment from the federal government.
 To date, this important partnership has leveraged nearly $400 million in investment from the Government of Canada with more than $800 million in matching contributions.
-The result is more $1.2 billion in conservation outcomes including the protection of nearly 700,000 hectares for more than 200 species at risk — an area slightly larger than Banff National Park.
+The result is more than $1.2 billion in conservation outcomes including the protection of nearly 700,000 hectares for more than 200 endangered species — an area slightly larger than Banff National Park.